bimbraw/bimbraw.github.io/_pages/about.md

 <font size="-0.5">

 <p align="justify">
-I am a Robotics Engineering PhD student at <a href="https://wp.wpi.edu/medicalfusionlab/" target="_blank" rel="noopener noreferrer">WPI's Medical FUSION Lab</a>, where my research focuses on the application of machine learning to ultrasound image processing.
-My interests lie in leveraging cutting-edge computing technologies such as AI/ML and AR/VR to enable real-time predictions based on biosignals.
-I believe these advances have broad applicability in various domains such as robotic teleoperation, AR/VR, rehabilitation robotics, robot-assisted surgery, and gaming.</p>
+I am a Robotics PhD candidate at <a href="https://wp.wpi.edu/medicalfusionlab/" target="_blank" rel="noopener noreferrer">WPI's Medical FUSION Lab</a>, where my research focuses on the application of machine learning to ultrasound image processing.
+My interests lie in leveraging AI/ML and AR/VR to enable real-time biosignals based predictions.
+My research has broad applicability in various domains such as robotic teleoperation, AR/VR, rehabilitation robotics, robot-assisted surgery, and gaming.</p>

 <p align="justify">
-As a PhD student, I worked as an <a href="https://www.bell-labs.com/about/researcher-profiles/keshav-bimbraw/" target="_blank" rel="noopener noreferrer">Augmented Human Sensing Researcher</a> (Intern/Co-Op) at <a href="https://www.bell-labs.com/" target="_blank" rel="noopener noreferrer">Nokia Bell Labs</a>' Artificial Intelligence Research Lab in the New York City Metropolitan Area.</p>
+I am currently working as a Research Intern at <a href="https://www.merl.com/research/computational-sensing" target="_blank" rel="noopener noreferrer">Mitsubishi Electric Research Laboratories</a> in Cambridge, Massachusetts.
+I worked as an <a href="https://www.bell-labs.com/about/researcher-profiles/keshav-bimbraw/" target="_blank" rel="noopener noreferrer">Augmented Human Sensing Researcher</a> (Intern/Co-Op) at <a href="https://www.bell-labs.com/" target="_blank" rel="noopener noreferrer">Nokia Bell Labs</a>' Artificial Intelligence Research Lab in the New York City Metropolitan Area in Summer and Fall of 2022.</p>

 <p align="justify">
 Additionally, I have experience as an Active Noise Control Engineering intern at <a href="https://automotive.bose.com/" target="_blank" rel="noopener noreferrer">Bose</a> (Automotive Systems Division) and as an Audio DSP Engineer.
 I hold a Master's in <a href="https://gtcmt.gatech.edu/robotic-musicianship" target="_blank" rel="noopener noreferrer">Music Technology</a> from <a href="https://www.news.gatech.edu/2018/11/06/getting-know-georgia-tech-keshav-bimbraw" target="_blank" rel="noopener noreferrer">Georgia Tech</a> (Spring 2019) and completed a research internship at IIT Delhi while pursuing my B.E. in <a href="http://www.thapar.edu/programmes/pages/btech-in-mechatronics" target="_blank" rel="noopener noreferrer">Mechatronics Engineering</a> at Thapar University. <a href="http://bimbraw.github.io/files/Keshav_Bimbraw_Resume_Summer_2023.pdf" target="_blank">Resume</a>. <a href="http://bimbraw.github.io/files/Keshav_Bimbraw_CV.pdf" target="_blank">CV</a>.</p>